riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 The two other board meetings I have spent some time going through (together with Vipul Naik) are the [October 2015][oct2015] one and the [March 2016][mar2016] one, with the March 2016 one being more interesting.
+My notes on these are not public yet as of August 13, 2016.

 My main motivations for publishing this page (i.e. beyond just consuming it myself) are to:

 - Make the board meeting content more accessible
-- Bring attention to the board meetings (which are only announced on the "Newly published GiveWell materials" feed and not the GiveWell blog), to show that they contain both important and interesting information
+- Bring attention to the board meetings (which are only announced on the ["Newly published GiveWell materials" feed][new gw] and not the GiveWell blog), to show that they contain both important and interesting information, as my impression is that there is not much public discussion of these board meetings

 Some other points:

 - It was difficult for me to tell who is talking some of the time.
-I think I could tell the difference between Holden and Elie and all the women, but the male board members (e.g. Tim and Rob) were difficult to tell apart.
+I could tell when Holden or Elie is talking, but the board members were difficult to tell apart.
+For this reason, I have left some of the speaker markers as "Male board member" or "Female board member".
 - I'd like to thank GiveWell for being transparent enough to release (most of) the audio of their board meetings.
 As far as I know, this is quite a rare thing to do for an organization (though I would love to find similar recordings for other organizations).

-[GiveWell's board meeting page][gw], which also links to the audio as well as attachment PDFs.
+- The official [board meeting page for this board meeting][gw] links to the audio as well as attachment PDFs.

 # Rough transcript